 8. Take a Trip Back in Time to Nyhavn

-Perhaps the most iconic Danish landmark, Nyhavn is a must see attraction for any family visiting Copenhagen with kids.
+Perhaps the most iconic Danish landmark, Nyhavn is a must see attraction for any family visiting Copenhagen with toddlers or a baby.
 The brightly colored townhouses around Nyhavn retain their magical feeling from the time of their construction centuries ago.

 Nyhavn is lined with cozy cafes that offer traditional Danish cuisine like smørrebrod (open-face sandwiches) and liver pâté, and most of them also have some kid-friendly items on the menu for the less adventurous little travelers.

 If you’re visiting Copenhagen with a baby or toddler during one of the colder months, you can try gløgg, (the Danish take on mulled wine) as a consolation prize while the children sip hot chocolate.
-For the summer you can treat the kids to a waffle cone from the ice cream parlors and stands that can be found on just about every corner.
+For the summer you can treat your toddler to a waffle cone from the ice cream parlors and stands that can be found on just about every corner.

 9. Canal Tour